xiaoyanzhuo/xiaoyanzhuo.github.io/_posts/2019-11-04-install-nvidia-driver-cuda-cudnn-tensorflow-gpu.md

 mathjax: true
 ---

 Installing Nvidia driver, CUDA, cuDNN, Tensorflow-gpu/Keras is not an easy task.
-In this article we will introduce how to install Nvidia driver, CUDA, cuDNN, tensorflow-gpu/keras-gpu in Ubuntu 18.04 LTS.
-The article will introduce two ways: one regular way(method 1) and one simple, easy way(method 2).
+We need to figure out how to match driver with hardware, match cuda/cudnn libraries versions(pretty complicated as known), and also need to make sure ML/DL frameworks(e.g., tensorflow) version can be compatible with the installed cuda version, etc. In this article we will introduce how to install Nvidia driver, CUDA, cuDNN, tensorflow-gpu/keras-gpu in Ubuntu 18.04 LTS.
+The article will cover two ways: one regular way(Method 1) and one simple, easy way(Method 2).
 Thanks to Anaconda, which makes our life easier!

 <!--more-->